-The good news is there are a number of free and low-cost ways to troubleshoot your internet speed.
-We’ll go over what to do if your internet isn’t fast or performing as well as it should, including the best ad blockers to increase your speed for free.
+There are a number of free and low-cost ways to troubleshoot your internet speed and accelerate your connection.
+We’ll go over what to do if your internet isn’t fast or performing as well as it should, including using the best ad blockers to increase your speed.

 FAQs